top of page

 Reducing Tension...

-Overall, your massage should be a calming experience, and promote feelings of contentment and relaxation.
+Overall, your massage will be a calming experience, and promote feelings of contentment and relaxation.
 I will use a variety of techniques with the aim to relax the entire body by relieving tension held within the muscles.
 It’s not uncommon to feel sleepy after a treatment and I will leave enough time for you to bring yourself back into the moment without losing the feeling of relaxation.

 Reducing Swelling...